Hospitality Law Database

 Housekeeping

-Requires hotel facilities to be kept in clean conditions and in good repair.
+Requires that guest rooms be kept clean and in good repair.

 There are no regulations for this jurisdiction and the selected filters.